-Table 2: Identified PFC damage mechanisms (KEY: Relevant, Potentially relevant)
+Table 2: Identified PFC damage mechanisms (KEY: Relevant, Potentially relevant), note: this table is preliminary and is subject to change.

 Rule Development Status

 In the first instance the DDC shall only be providing design rules that utilise non-linear modelling techniques.
 As such, it is recommended that a formal non-linear design rule gap analysis is carried out in 2017.